 Flights on time: 83.01%

 Fun fact: Lufthansa is Europe’s largest airline.
-But it was also the first airline to offer in flight internet for its passengers in 2004!
+But it was also the first airline to offer in-flight internet for its passengers back in 2004!

-As the great spiderman quote goes: 'With great power, comes great responsibility'.
-Sadly, despite their huge commercial success, many of these airlines still fail to follow EU regulations with regards to compensating their customers for delays.
-At Flightdelayed.co.uk our mission is to help delayed passengers and ensure they are treated fairly by their airlines, even taking legal action when necessary.
-If you have been delayed you can use our free flight checker to work out if you can make a claim with us!
-(You will not be charged if your claim is unsuccessful).
+No wonder why European air traffic is booming.
+The biggest players in the market have seen considerable and stable growth in the last couple of years.
+Sadly, despite their huge commercial success, many of these airlines still fail to follow EU regulations with regards to compensating their customers for delays, cancellations and overbookings.
+At Flight-Delayed, our mission is to help disrupted passengers and ensure they are treated fairly by their airlines, even taking legal action when necessary.
+If your flight has been delayed or cancelled you can use our free flight checker to work out if you can claim the compensation you may be entitled to with us!
+Best of all, our 25% win-fee only applies if we are able to claim your compensation.
+We’ll assume all the risk so you can sit back and relax!

 Trustpilot-Reviews of Flight-Delayed.co.uk